 Monitor your habits with Screen Time

 Trying to fight the lure of smartphone addiction?
-Screen Time, introduced last year in iOS 12, is great for that.
+Screen Time, introduced with iOS 12 in 2018, is great for that.
 With Screen Time, you can set up daily limits for how much you can use certain apps.
 You can also schedule Downtime, which will only render specific software usable during predetermined times.

 Even if you’re not interested in exploring Screen Time’s full feature set, you might just be curious about your phone usage habits.
 Fortunately, Screen Time gives you access to charts to help you visualize your trends.